Prophet TB Joshua‘s SCORN commands a huge following in Africa

-“It is believed that there needs to be conduit that enables communication between humans of the various layers of spiritual beings, which include angels, demons and spirits.
+“It is believed that there needs to be the conduit that enables the communication between humans of the various layers of spiritual beings, which include angels, demons, and spirits.
 They see these prophets as messengers from God,” he said.

 He told me that financial swindling and sexual abuse were a concern for church leaders in Zambia.

 “We have been made aware of incidents of sexual abuse, which is said to take place when they attend overnight church gatherings.”

 There is evidence that bogus churches target vulnerable people, Ms. Mkhwanazi-Xaluva told me.

 “Issues of poverty and unemployment are at the core of people’s reliance on these types of churches.
 We’ve found this group is incredibly desperate and will do whatever they are told do if promised it will change their lives.”

 The South African constitution allows for “freedom of religion”.

 This means the constitution protects everyone’s religion, as long as it acts within the ambit of the law – this also makes it easy for anyone to start a church.

 Reverend Moss Nthla of the Evangelical Alliance of South Africa, which has more than three million members, accepts that the Christian family is facing many challenges but says the government cannot be called upon to address spiritual matters.